Find Grad Schools

 3 Yearly Graduations

 Texas Southern University is the 13th most popular school in the nation for students seeking a doctor's degree in homeland security, law enforcement & firefighting.
 Roughly 7,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $6,941 per year, while in-state graduate students, on average, pay $6,858 per year.
 During the most recent year for which we have data, 3 people received their doctor's degree in homeland security, law enforcement & firefighting from TSU.
-About 50% of this group were women, and 100% were students from an underrepresented racial-ethnic group.
-Texas Southern University homeland security, law enforcement & firefighting graduates who receive their doctor's degree go on to jobs earning a median salary of $79,647.
+Around 86% of these students were from an underrepresented racial-ethnic group, and 29% were women.

 #13